briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 spread of cooperation, which would be the case if the frequency increased from a very small value (as he said).
 You started at 0.5 which might mean it is indeed more about maintainance than spread from a small value.
 Regardless of what you call it, you actually cannot say that you are showing a mechanisms of stabilization unless you start at BOTH a small and a large value.
 Stabilisation means that there is some kind of stable equilibrium.
 You cannot tell from only starting at 0.5, as you will see from any population genetics textbook.
 Please fix this by starting at both a low and a high initial frequency.
 This is the main reason I'm calling this a major revison.
 Easy to do and report on but it will take more time than just rewriting.*

 We thank the reviewer and editor for this suggestion, which has stimulated some interesting findings.
-We have addressed this in two ways.
+We have addressed this issue in two ways.
 First, we have run baseline simulations sweeping across initial cooperator proportions, showing that cooperators perform well from many starting proportions, but cannot invade from rarity.
-Second, we ran additional simulations in which the benefit of cooperation was increased, and found reliably that cooperators can invade from initial absence (where these cooperators first arise via mutation).
+Second, we ran additional simulations in which the benefit of cooperation was increased, and found reliably that cooperators can invade from initial absence after first arising via mutation.
 In such cases, cooperators are likely to persist at reasonable proportions indefinitely.
+Here again, negative niche construction is a key ingredient.
-We think this result makes the paper much stronger, and we again are thankful for the suggestion.
+We think this result greatly strengthens the paper, and we are thankful for the suggestion.

+**TODO: should we include the invasion plot here as well?**

 \begin{center}\rule{5in}{0.2pt}\end{center}